KintoXYZ/kinto-core/README.md

 ## Continous Integration

-We use Github Actions to run tests (both local and fork from mainnet tests) and several other checks.
+We use Github Actions to run tests (both local and fork tests) and several other checks.

 Everytime a PR is created, the `pull_request.yml` workflow runs which runs the following actions:
 - Forge format